TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/lin_external.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE

+# Overridding the default configurations

+- To override the default configurations or initializations, uncheck the box of Default Configuration and rebuild the example.
+The same example will work without any other changes.

+\imageStyle{lin_override_default_config.png,width:50%}
+\image html lin_override_default_config.png Bypassing Default Configuration.

 # See Also